Kallang–Paya Lebar Expressway

 The Kallang–Paya Lebar Expressway (KPE) is the third newest of Singapore's network of expressways.
 The southern (Kallang) section of the expressway opened first, on 26 October 2007, with the remaining (Paya Lebar) section opening on 20 September 2008.

-Connecting East Coast Parkway (ECP) in the south and Tampines Expressway (TPE) in the north-east, the six-lane (2x3) expressway extends for twelve kilometres, with approximately 8.5 km of main cut and cover tunnels running some 10 kilometres underground when fully completed.
-Built at a cost of approximately S$1.8 billion (USD$1 billion), it is the longest subterranean road tunnel in Southeast Asia.
-The KPE is also believed to be the world's sixth longest underground road project when it was under construction.
-In all, the dual-carriageway expressway with three lanes in each direction will have eight interchanges, eleven on-ramps, and twelve off-ramps.
-The south end of the KPE also connects directly to the Marina Coastal Expressway which opened on 29 December 2013.
+Connecting the East Coast Parkway (ECP) in the south to the Tampines Expressway (TPE) in the northeast, this six-lane (2x3) expressway spans over 12 km, featuring approximately 8.13 km of main cut and cover tunnels.
+Built at a cost of roughly S$1.8 billion (USD1 billion), it stands as the longest subterranean road tunnel in Southeast Asia and was believed to be the world's sixth-longest underground road project during its construction.

+In total, the dual-carriageway expressway features three lanes in each direction, supported by eight interchanges, 11 on-ramps and 12 off-ramps.
+The southern terminus of the KPE connects directly to the Marina Coastal Expressway (MCE), which opened on 29 December 2013.
+This extension added a further 4.33 km of road tunnels, bringing the total continuous underground network to 12.46 km.

-The Land Transport Authority (LTA) awarded a contract for the expansion of the KPE/TPE interchange at the north end of the expressway and construction of a new road connection to Punggol Central, providing a new and more direct link to and from the KPE and TPE, and alleviating the traffic congestion of the TPE between the current KPE ramps and Punggol ramps.
-The work would involve the design and construction of roads, three new vehicular bridges crossing Sungei Serangoon and Sungei Blukar, a new flyover across TPE and other associated ramps.
-Construction works commenced in the second quarter of 2015.
+In 2015, the Land Transport Authority (LTA) awarded a contract to expand the KPE/TPE interchange and construct a new road connection to Punggol Central, aimed at alleviating congestion between the KPE and Punggol ramps.
+The project involved designing and building new roads, a flyover across the TPE, associated ramps and three new vehicular bridges crossing Sungei Serangoon and Sungei Blukar.
+Construction was executed in phases and fully completed in 2020.